Why You Have No Motivation To Do Anything (And What You Can Do About It)

 Now that we've answered the question "why do I have no motivation," and you know what to do when you have no motivation, you don't have to suffer from lack of motivation anymore.
 We've provided you with key information and resources to help you get started - if you're serious about rediscovering your passions and motivation.

 You now have options to get distance therapy from the comfort and privacy of your own home - at a price you can afford.
-Typical therapy sessions with ReGain.US licensed therapists and psychologists start at under $50.00 per week for access to unlimited therapy sessions at any time of the day or night.
+Typical therapy sessions with ReGain.US licensed therapists and psychologists are $40 to $70 per week (billed monthly) for access to unlimited therapy sessions at any time of the day or night.

 Ready to get started with a licensed therapy professional to learn new coping strategies and techniques?
 Contact a ReGain.US specialist online to learn more today.